 Water Quality Generally, water quality is good.
 Several indicators, including pH and dissolved oxygen, score as very good or good.
-Benthic communities are degraded and stream habitat is moderately good.
-Management to improve stream habitats should be considered.
+Stream habitat is degraded.
+To limit impacts on benthic communities, currently in "good" condition, habitat management should be considered.

 Air Quality Although difficult to manage, air quality is important to monitor.
-Data are unavailable for particulate matter.
 Visibility is very degraded, and nitrogen deposition is occurring at levels harmful to plants.
+The particulate matter indicator is in very good condition.
 Ozone is at non-damaging levels for plants.